Le Moyne Dolphins men's basketball: Steve Evans era (2000–2015)

 The Dolphins snapped a five-game losing streak with a 70–63 win at Merrimack on January 16, 2006.
 Matt Cooper scored 19 points to lead Le Moyne and added five rebounds.
 Sid Pond finished with six points and 12 rebounds.
 Luke Postorino had 10 points and dished four assists.
 The Dolphins improved to 6–10 overall and 2–10 in NE10 play.

 The Dolphins earned their second straight victory, a 66–42 home triumph over Stonehill, ranked no. 10 in Division II, on January 19, snapping the Skyhawks' 12-game winning streak.
 After Stonehill scored the game's first basket, Le Moyne responded with a 9–0 run and led the rest of the way, building a 15-point lead by halftime.
 The Dolphins shot 56% from the floor and held Stonehill to a 31% clip.
 Matt Cooper led Le Moyne with 16 points and nine rebounds.
-Freshman Damani Corbin sscored eight points, dished six assists and snatched six rebounds.
+Freshman Damani Corbin scored eight points, dished six assists and snatched six rebounds.
 Without a double-digit rebounder, the Dolphins held a 40–16 edge over the Skyhawks on the boards.

 After starting the season 1–10 in league play, the Dolphins earned a key victory in their pursuit of a berth in the 2006 NE10 tournament, defeating Saint Michael's at home, 68–55, on February 4.
 The win moved the Dolphins into a tie for 12th place in the conference with Saint Michael's and gave them a split in the season series.
 Matt Cooper led Le Moyne with 18 points, 13 rebounds and four assists.
 Le Moyne improved to 9–13 overall and 4–13 in NE10 play.

 Le Moyne and Assumption entered their February 11 game on Ted Grant Court in a three-way tie with Saint Michael's for the 12th and final NE10 tournament berth.
 The Greyhounds closed the first half on an 11–4 run over the final six minutes to claim a six-point halftime lead, which they extended to nine points on their first second-half possession.
 The Dolphins responded with a 9–0 run that knotted the score with 15:41 to play, and neither team led by more than three points the rest of the way.
 With the game tied at 66, Corey Smith found Sid Pond in the paint for a layup with 1.4 second left, and Pond converted a three-point play to give Le Moyne a 69–66 victory.
 Matt Cooper scored 15 points to lead Le Moyne.
 Pond finished with nine points and seven rebounds, and Smith had 10 points and three assists.
 The Dolphins claimed sole possession of 12th place with Saint Michael's losing to American International and improved to 10–14 overall and 5–14 in NE10 play.